GoogleCloudPlatform/gcsfuse/docs/semantics.md

 Because Cloud Storage does not forbid an object named ```foo``` from existing next to an object named ```foo/``` (see the Name conflicts section), when Cloud Storage FUSE is asked to look up the name "foo" it must stat both objects.

-Stat cache enabled with ```--stat-cache-ttl``` can help with this, but it does not help until after the first request.
+Stat cache can help with this, but it does not help until after the first request.
 For example, assume that there is an object named foo but not one named ```foo/```, and the stat cache is enabled.
 When the user runs ```ls -l```, the following happens:
 - The objects in the bucket are listed.
 This causes a stat cache entry for ```foo``` to be created.
 - ```ls``` asks to stat the name ```foo```, causing a lookup request to be sent for that name.
 - Cloud Storage FUSE sends Cloud Storage stat requests for the object named ```foo``` and the object named ```foo/```.
 The first will hit in the stat cache, but the second will have to go all the way to Cloud Storage to receive a negative result.

 The negative result for ```foo/``` will be cached, but that only helps with the second invocation of ```ls -l```.

 To alleviate this, Cloud Storage FUSE supports a "type cache" on directory inodes.
-When ```--type-cache-ttl``` is set, each directory inode will maintain a mapping from the name of its children to whether those children are known to be files or directories or both.
+When type cache is enabled, each directory inode will maintain a mapping from the name of its children to whether those children are known to be files or directories or both.
 When a child is looked up, if the parent's cache says that the child is a file but not a directory, only one Cloud Storage object will need to be stated.
 Similarly if the child is a directory but not a file.

+The behavior of type cache is controlled by the following flags/config parameters:
+1. Type-cache capacity: The size of the type cache is **not configurable**.
+By default the type cache will hold up to 32768 items per directory.
+If you have folders containing more than 32768 items (folders or files) you may want to increase this, otherwise the caching will not function properly when listing that folder's contents:
+    - ListObjects will return information on the items within the folder.
+Each item's data is cached
+    - Because there are more objects than cache capacity, the earliest entries will be evicted
+    - The linux kernel then asks for a little more information on each file.
+    - As the earliest cache entries were evicted, this is a fresh List request
+    - This cycle repeats and sends a List request for every page in the folder, as though caching were disabled

+2. Type-cache TTL: It controls the duration for which Cloud Storage FUSE allows the kernel to inode type attributes.
+It can be set in one of the following two ways.
+   1. ```metadata-cache: ttl-secs``` in the config-file.
+This is set as an integer, which sets the TTL in seconds.
+If this is -1, TTL is taken as infinite i.e. no-TTL based expirations of entries.
+If this is 0, that disables the type-cache.
+If this is <-1, then an error is thrown on mount.
+   2. ```--type-cache-ttl``` commandline flag, which can be set to a value like ```10s``` or ```1.5h```.
+The default is one minute.
+This will be deprecated in a future version and is currently only available for backward compatibility.
+If ```metadata-cache: ttl-secs``` is set, ```--type-cache-ttl``` is ignored.

 Warning: Using type caching breaks the consistency guarantees discussed in this document.
 It is safe only in the following situations:
 - The mounted bucket is never modified.